-The HER contains records of designated heritage assets such as Listed Buildings, Scheduled Monuments and Registered Parks and Gardens, as well as undesignated ones such as other historic buildings and structures, archaeological sites and finds of all types and historic landscapes.
+The HER contains records of designated heritage assets such as Listed Buildings, Scheduled Monuments and Registered Parks and Gardens, as well as undesignated ones such as other historic buildings and structures, archaeological sites and finds of all types, and historic landscapes.

-The information is held on a computerised database and is linked to maps on computer.
+The information is held on a computerised database and is linked to maps on a computer.
 Other resources include reports of surveys and excavations, plans, publications and a collection of air and ground photographs.

 Purpose and uses

 The information contained in the HER underpins the work of Nottinghamshire County Council’s Archaeological and Building Conservation team in areas such as: